-With so many options available (and only so many hours in the day), what should a business focus on to get the most insight into their progress without spending hours looking over spreadsheets and bar charts?
+With so many options available (and so many hours in the day), what should a business focus on to get the most insight into their progress without spending hours looking at spreadsheets and charts?

 Have you taken my Ideas Quiz?
 If not, I encourage you to do so.
-For those who have, you’ll recall one of the questions I ask, “Would you rather have 100,000 social media followers, 10,000 website hits/month, or 500 diehard fans on your email list?”
+For those who have, you’ll recall a question I ask, “Would you rather have 100,000 social media followers, 10,000 website hits/month, or 500 diehard fans on your email list?”

-Lots of social media followers might seem great, but the most important thing you need to focus on with any marketing campaign is email opt-ins.
+Lots of social media followers might seem great, but the most important thing you MUST focus on with any marketing campaign is email opt-ins.
 Here’s why:

 Ownership is King

-With all social media platforms you don’t own your followers – Mark Zuckerberg does.
-And if Mark decides to turn off your Facebook account tomorrow you’re screwed.
-All that hard work building followers and likes goes down the drain.
+With social media, you don’t own your followers – Mark Zuckerberg does.
+And if Mark decides to suspend your Facebook account tomorrow you’re screwed; all that hard work building followers and likes down the drain.